vobyjs/oby/README.md

 #### `$.if`

 This is the reactive version of the native `if` statement.
-It returns a computed that resolves to the passed value if the condition is truthy, or to the optional fallback otherwise.
+It returns a read-only Observable that resolves to the passed value if the condition is truthy, or to the optional fallback otherwise.

 Interface: